The-town/SimpleTodo/README.md

 python=*.py

 [Importance_color]
-# "A" adn "B", "C" express importance.
+# "A" and "B", "C" express importance.
 # A > B > C
-# These string contain file name.
+# These strings contain a file name.
 # [todo][A]example.txt
 #
 # "default" will use when not specified string.
 #
-# Color specify string such as white or red, yellow or HEX.
+# Color specifies string such as white or red, yellow or HEX.
 default=white
 A=red
 B=#edea99